thesofakillers/nowcastlib/examples/README.md

 ## Content

-### Data Processing
+### Data Synchronization

-The notebook [dataprocessing.ipynb](./dataprocessing.ipynb) serves to demonstrate the usage of the [datasets](../nowcastlib/datasets.py) submodule in the context of preprocessing and syncing datasets.
+The notebook [datasync.ipynb](./datasync.ipynb) serves to demonstrate the usage of the [datasets](../nowcastlib/datasets.py) submodule in the context of syncing datasets.
 Particularly, the user is guided through the handling of data incoming from different data sources, so that it is correctly synchronized and chunked, while taking into account missing data and different sample rates.

 ### Triangulation